Pimlico Academy: Conversion to academy

 After many years of underperformance, culminating with Ofsted's decision to place the school in special measures and the resignation of former head teacher Phil Barnard in December 2006, Westminster council controversially voted in March 2008 to transform Pimlico into an academy.
-This decision was contrary to consistent expression from the school's stakeholders (teachers, students and parents) that they wanted the school to remain a community school.
+During this time, so called "Superhead" Jo Shuter was briefly head teacher at the school.
+She had earned this epithet by presiding over great improvements for a comprehensive school in North London called Quintin Kynaston School This decision was contrary to consistent expression from the school's stakeholders (teachers, students and parents) that they wanted the school to remain a community school.
 The Westminster NUT voted in favour of strike action to express their objections to Westminster council's strategy.
 Staff, students, parents and former school governors held the view that the school's underperformance was due to long-term neglect by Westminster council.
 During the process of Pimlico's change to an academy, the council argued that the borough's community education needs could be sufficiently served by preserving the existing community school status of Quintin Kynaston School.
 However, since then QK switched to a community foundation school, meaning that there were no longer any community schools in Westminster akin to the traditional inner-city comprehensive.

 The charity Future, set up by John and Caroline Nash, was chosen as the academy’s sponsor in 2008.
 The chair of the trust, Nash was Parliamentary Under-Secretary of State for School System from January 2013 until September 2017.

 In 2010 the school received a Grade 1 ‘Outstanding’ rating from Ofsted.
 No further full inspection has been undertaken since.

 In 2015, a freedom of information request revealed that Pimlico Academy, Paddington Academy and Westminster Academy were given £2 million of extra non-refundable funding to balance their budgets, 3 of 22 nationally sharing £12.6 million.
 Pimlico deficit funding between 2011 and 2013, was £1 million: schools are not allowed to run a deficit budget.